osb-group/osb-learn/storyboarding/scripting/compound_commands.rst

 Triggers can catch certain events and execute basic commands on your sprite in response.

 .. note:: Triggers are the most complex command currently provided by the storyboarding API and unfortunately they are accordingly buggy.
-  There is a whole batch of weird behaviour attached to the use of triggers that will mainly be covered at the end of this chapter in order to not distract from the core concepts of triggers.
+  There is a whole batch of weird behaviour attached to the use of triggers that will be covered in its most common oddities throughout this chapter and at the end of this chapter in its less common oddities.

 Syntax